ethersphere/swap-swear-and-swindle/README.md

 ## Courtroom structure

-The courtroom suite includes an abstract generic [Swear contract](#swear-contract) , a specific [trial rules contract](#trial-rules-contract) , a specific [witnesses](#witness-contract) contracts and a specific [registrar](#trial-registrar).
+The courtroom suite includes an abstract generic [Swindle contract](#swindle-contract) ,a generic [Swear contract](#swear-contract) ,a specific [trial rules contract](#trial-rules-contract) and a specific [witnesses](#witness-contract) contracts.

 ### Swear contract

+A contract which manages registrations and deposits for the swear game players.
+A player who wishes to register and/or deposit to the swear game should do that via this contract.
+The swear contract is accessed by the Swindle contract and is aligned with
+the ABIs defined at [SwearAbstract](contracts/abstracts/swearabstract.sol) contract.

+### Swindle contract

-This is the main general swear contract which conducts the trial.
+This is the main general swindle contract which conducts the trial.

 It calls the specific [trial rules contract](#trial-rules-contract) to get the [witnesses](#witness-contract),get the trial statuses and transitions and to check for expiry time for a specific case and trial status.

 It calls the specific game witness contracts to give testimony which they do based on validating evidence previously submitted to them.

-The Swear contract is aligned with the ABIs defined at [SwearAbstract](contracts/abstracts/courtroomAbstract.sol).
+The Swindle contract is aligned with the ABIs defined at [SwindleAbstract](contracts/abstracts/swindleAbstract.sol).

 ### Witness contract